bokhaeng/CARS/docs/User_Manual/Quick_Start.md

 RUNLEN =  744            # run length  # oneday is 24
 ```

 If the test case is downloaded and the home_dir has been edited to right directory, the CARS python script can be processed for the test case.
+Other detail setup for each module will be explained in other chaper.

 ## Run CARS model:
 ```